zio/zio/docs/howto/migrate/migration-guide.md

 ### Module Pattern

-_Module Patternـ is one of the most significant changes in ZIO 2.x.
-Before discussing changes, let see how did we define services in ZIO 1.x.

-Let's try to write a Logging service using _Module Pattern 2.0_:
+The _Module Pattern_ is one of the most important changes in ZIO 2.x.
+Let's take a look at services in ZIO 1.x before discussing changes.
+Here is a `Logging` service that uses _Module Pattern 1.0_:

 ```scala
 object logging {